 Instruction classes cover both knowledge and skills, allowing librarians to reach many students while covering topics in an organized manner, rather than addressing many individuals separately at the Reference Desk, where instruction time is often limited.

-Covering the basics of how the library is organized, what services are available, the best search strategies and methods to evaluate the information retrieved increases student efficiency and reduces frustration levels.
+Covering the basics of how the library is organized, what services are available, and the best search strategies and methods to evaluate the information retrieved increases student efficiency and reduces frustration levels.

 We have found over the years that some students are reluctant to ask for help.
 Having a librarian who knows about their assignment and who has worked with their class in a group setting reduces anxiety and increases a student's ability to express their needs.